jimmyd-be/watermeter-to-mqtt/README.md

 The script listens to to a signal of a PNP sensor to create and count the water consumption.
-This can then be shown on a home assistant
+This can then be shown on a home assistant installation or other tools.